juniormartinxo/route-master/README.md

 3. **Performance and Scalability**
    - Cache route calculations in MongoDB to avoid recalculating identical routes repeatedly, using indexes for fast searches.
    - Implement an asynchronous approach on the backend with Node.js to handle traffic API calls without blocking the system.
-   - Justification: Reflects the ability to handle performance issues, as mentioned in Quave’s project examples (urgent performance analysis).
+   - Justification: Reflects the ability to handle performance issues.

 4. **Integration with External APIs**
    - Integrate the Google Maps or OpenStreetMap API for geocoding (converting addresses to coordinates) and obtaining traffic data.
    - Use WebSockets (native in Meteor.js) for real-time route updates on the frontend.
-   - Justification: Demonstrates skill in integrating external services and working with modern technologies, aligning with Quave’s projects.
+   - Justification: Demonstrates skill in integrating external services and working with modern technologies.

 5. **Frontend with React and Tailwind CSS**
    - Create an intuitive interface with React, using reusable components and modern hooks to manage state (such as `useState` and `useEffect`).